 - Zscheischler, J., et al. (2020).
 Nature Reviews Earth & Environment.
 DOI: 10.1038/s43017-020-0060-z

-Climate-Adjusted Hazard Score — derived from peer-reviewed sources.
+Climate-Adjusted Hazard Score — derived from federal and academic sources.
 Property exposure data not included.
 Not a substitute for professional actuarial assessment.
 For situational awareness only — not for emergency response.